SumitM28/uber-eats-clone/README.md

 ## About the project
 ### UberEats is an on-demand food delivery like Swiggy and Zomato built using React Native and expo CLI.
 This project only contains the front-end portion.
-I have not implemented any backend API now.
+I did not implemented any backend API now.
 But In the future, I will create the backend for this project.
 So currently, In this project I'm using only static data.

 ## Features
 - Having a Clean UI.